Sarah Dodenhoff BSc(Hons)Ost. Dip.Paed.Ost

 After graduating from the British School of Osteopathy in 2000, Sarah travelled out to the Indian Himalayas with a group of Osteopaths to set up temporary osteopathic clinics treating the locals.
 It was during this trip that she became interested in cranial osteopathy and after returning undertook postgraduate training in cranial osteopathy.
 Sarah then became interested in working with children and babies, and in 2005 completed a postgraduate diploma in paediatric osteopathy whilst working at the Osteopathic Centre for Children, a charity that treats children from newborns to teenagers for a wide variety of conditions.
 Sarah continues to attend Postgraduate Cranial Osteopathy courses yearly and has completed all 7 phases of the Biodynamic Approach to Osteopathy.

-Sarah works closely with local health visitors and midwives, and has delivered talks to antenatal and mother and baby classes, as well as autism and learning difficulties support groups.
-She has experience of working in the Children’s ward, and with premature babies in the neonatal intensive care unit and SCBU at Barnet Hospital, London as part of the ‘flying osteopaths’ team.
-She has also written an article for The Autism File, entitled Paediatric Osteopathy.
+Sarah has experience of working in a Children’s ward, and with premature babies in the neonatal intensive care unit and SCBU at Barnet Hospital, London, as part of the ‘flying osteopaths’ team, and has also written an article for The Autism File, entitled Paediatric Osteopathy.

 Atsuko Miyashita BSc(Hons) Ost

 Originally from Japan, Atsuko graduated from the European School of Osteopathy (ESO) in Kent.
-She joined the team in 2010 when she relocated to Chester.
+She joined the team in 2010 when she relocated to the North West.

-Prior to training as an osteopath Atsuko gained a diploma in holistic massage, sports therapy and Indian head massage from ITEC, and has worked with a wide range of patients from musicians to marathon runners.
-She has also completed courses in cranio-sacral therapy at the Upledger Institute.
+Prior to training as an Osteopath, Atsuko gained a diploma in Holistic Massage, Sports Therapy and Indian Head Massage from ITEC, and has worked with a wide range of patients from musicians to marathon runners.
+She has also completed courses in Craniosacral Therapy at the Upledger Institute Ireland.